Dr R. Chawn Harlow

 He collaborates with the satellite sounding and NWP communities to improve the use of such satellite data within NWP and in other Earth science applications.

 Chawn graduated from high school in Lakeview, Oregon, in June 1987.
 He received the B.Sc. degree in physics and astronomy; the M.Sc. degree in physics; and the Ph.D. degree in hydrology, with a minor in atmospheric science, from the University of Arizona, Tucson, in 1992, 1994, and 2003, respectively, where his dissertation was titled "Remote and in situ measurement of soil moisture and vegetation water content."

-Since February 2005, he has been a Radiation Research Scientist with the Observational Based Research at the Met Office based in Exeter.
-The majority of his work focuses on snow and sea-ice emissivities in the Advanced Microwave Sounding Unit wavelengths in order to improve retrievals of atmospheric profiles of temperature and humidity.
-He also serves as a Mission Scientist and MARSS Operator on the FAAM BAe-146.
+From 2005 to 2010, he served as Radiation Research Scientist with the Observational Based Research at the Met Office based in Exeter.
+His work focused on snow and sea-ice emissivities in the Advanced Microwave Sounding Unit and Microwave Humidity Sounder wavelengths in order to improve satellite retrievals of atmospheric profiles of temperature and humidity.
+He also served as a Mission Scientist and MARSS Operator on the FAAM BAe-146 atmospheric research aircraft.